Limit Theorems for Network Data without Metric Structure: Conclusion

 \section{Conclusion}

-This paper develops limit theorems for random variables with network links, without requiring individuals to be located in a Euclidean or metric space.
-This approach stands apart from most existing limit theorems in network econometrics, which typically rely on weak dependence assumptions such as strong mixing, near-epoch dependence, or $\psi$-dependence.
-To derive the limit theorems, we generalize the concept of functional dependence measure proposed by \citet{wu2005nonlinear}.
-Using this concept, we derive several inequalities, as well as law of large numbers and central limit theorems.
-We also demonstrate the applicability of these theorems by verifying their conditions for spatial autoregressive models, which are widely used in network data analysis.
-Finally, we study the functional dependence measure under various transformations that are needed for econometrics.
+This paper develops limit theorems for random variables with network structure, without requiring individuals to be located in a Euclidean or other metric space.
+This sets our approach apart from most existing limit theories in network statistics and econometrics, which typically rely on weak dependence concepts such as strong mixing, near-epoch dependence, or $\psi$-dependence.
+To establish these results, we generalize the functional dependence measure proposed by \citet{wu2005nonlinear}.
+Using this framework, we derive several inequalities, a law of large numbers, and central limit theorems.
+We also demonstrate the applicability of these results by verifying their conditions for spatial autoregressive models, which are widely used in network data analysis.
+Finally, we study the behavior of the functional dependence measure under various transformations commonly encountered in applications.
+Extending this framework to panel data with network dependence is a natural direction for future research.

-We outline two potential extensions of our work: (i) relaxing the condition (\ref{eq:l1 bounded for finite clt}) in Theorem~\ref{thm:CLT finite} to allow for the existence of powerful nodes; and (ii) generalizing our theories so that it can be applied to panel data with network links.

 {}

 { \textbf{\centerline{Appendices}}}{ }